 What You Can Do: Source Water Protection

 Water is a key part of every one of our lives.
-Though, the way that it is key to our prosperity, in any case, we furthermore use it for different household uses.
-Reliably we use water for cooking, showering, cleaning, and drinking; however, how often do we think about its source?
+Although it is key to our prosperity, we also use it for various household purposes.
+Reliably, we use water for cooking, showering, cleaning, and drinking; however, how often do we think about its source?

 Where does our water start from?
 How is it treated?
-How might we know it is protected to drink?
-To answer these questions, it's vital to go back to the basics.
+How can we determine if it is safe to drink?
+To answer these questions, it's vital to return to the basics.

 There are two critical sources of water: surface water and groundwater.
-Surface Water is found in lakes, streams, and stores.
-Groundwater lies under the land's surface, where it experiences and fills openings in the stones.
+Surface Water is found in lakes, streams, and reservoirs.
+Groundwater lies beneath the land's surface, filling openings in the rocks.
 The stones that store and transmit groundwater are called aquifers.
 Groundwater must be pumped from an aquifer to the world's surface for use.

 What is Source Water?

 "Source water" refers to the lakes, rivers, and aquifers (groundwater-based) from which we get the water we drink and use.
 These sources of water are associated with a watershed through the water cycle.
-Drinking water sources can be easily dirtied and limited versatility for the push.
+Drinking water sources can be easily dirtied and have limited versatility for the push.
 Whole deal issues can develop that are costly or even hard to remedy.
-Source water assurance is tied in with guaranteeing these water sources' quality and measure.
+Source water assurance is tied to guaranteeing the quality and quantity of these water sources.

 Consumers get their water from one of two sources: a private well or a public water system.
 A private well pumps groundwater for household use.
 The public water system source may be either surface water or groundwater.